What Is A Weak Cappuccino?

 5. Turn on the steaming wand and move it around in the milk until it becomes frothy and the volume has doubled.

-6. Pour the frothed milk over the espresso in the cappuccino cup.
+6. Pour the frothed milk over the espresso in the coffee cup.

 7. Use a spoon to scoop a small dollop of foam onto the top of the cappuccino.